Time Management Redding CA

-College of the Canyons SBDC
+Solano College SBDC

 Chronic lateness is like an illness, beginning with a few symptoms that grow into a full-blown sickness.
 It starts with casual things, such as meeting friends for dinner 20 minutes late or going to a movie and missing the previews.
 Before you know it, you're sneaking in the back door of the conference room and apologizing to your staff.
 According to a 2006 survey by Proudfoot Consulting, American CEOs are late to eight out of every 10 meetings-resulting in $90 billion in lost productivity.